zwang695/alexa-skills-list/README.md

 *Alexa, ask meat seeker to find me the cheapest sardines.*

-Skill to query crawler-collected grocery store weekly circular data and find cheapest place to buy a particular item.
+Skill to query crawler-collected Seattle grocery store weekly circular data and find cheapest place to buy a particular item.

 ***